 Artists have always enriched the world through their work, even when confronted with great suffering, loss, and fear.
 With the pervasiveness of AIDS at the end of the twentieth century, how did musicians respond to that epidemic through their music?

-The exhibition I’ve Got U Under My Skin: AIDS & Classical Music consists of print scores, audio recordings, related ephemera, and an accompanying QR code listening list curated by Kevin Madill, Music Librarian, the University of British Columbia.
+The exhibition I’ve Got U Under My Skin: AIDS & Classical Music consists of print scores, audio recordings, related ephemera, and an accompanying listening list curated by Kevin Madill, Music Librarian, the University of British Columbia.
 Exhibited works were selected from the music collection of UBC Library or borrowed from anonymous sources.

 The exhibition runs from September 27, 2023, to December 15, 2023, in the foyers of Music Library and Gerstein Library, University of Toronto, and at Hart House Library.

 One thing is certain with age: the accumulation of personal history.
 Some of it you may want to forget.
 Some of it you can’t help but forget.
 And some of it you should never forget.
 For those of us old enough to have lived a part of our adult lives through the 1980s and 90s, the AIDS crisis falls into the latter category.Kevin Madill

 Walter Hall, Edward Johnson Building, 80 Queen's Park, University of Toronto

 Selected vocal works from the exhibition highlighting students from the U of T School of Music’s Vocal Program.
 The concert made possible in part by a generous gift from Dianne W. Henderson.

 Wednesday, September 27 and Friday, September 29, 2023, 12-1 pm

 Meet at the foyer of the Music Library

 Free of charge